-The first \$12,000 of gifts of present interests to each donee during the calendar year is subtracted from total gifts in figuring the amount of taxable gifts.
+The first \$13,000 of gifts of present interests to each donee during the calendar year is subtracted from total gifts in figuring the amount of taxable gifts.
 For a gift in trust, each beneficiary of the trust is treated as a separate donee for purposes of the annual exclusion.

-All of the gifts made during the calendar year to a donee are fully excluded under the annual exclusion if they are all gifts of present interests and they total \$12,000 or less.
+All of the gifts made during the calendar year to a donee are fully excluded under the annual exclusion if they are all gifts of present interests and they total \$13,000 or less.

 Note.
-For gifts made to spouses who are not U.S. citizens, the annual exclusion has been increased to \$125,000, provided the additional (above the \$12,000 annual exclusion) \$113,000 gift would otherwise qualify for the gift tax marital deduction (as described in the line 4 instructions on page 9).
+For gifts made to spouses who are not U.S. citizens, the annual exclusion has been increased to \$134,000, provided the additional (above the \$13,000 annual exclusion) \$121,000 gift would otherwise qualify for the gift tax marital deduction (as described in the line 4 instructions discussed later).